arshsinghphd/OpioidsAndNonPhysicians/README.md

 <details>
   <summary>Statistical Techniques/Skills</summary>
-  I am going to infer regression discontinuity (RD) using panel regressions.
-  I show visuals that confirm RD and show panel regressions with robust covariance and fixed effects that confirms a regression discontinuity.
+  Panel regressions with robust covariance  (fixed-effects and random-effects) that confirms a regression discontinuity.
 </details>

 <details>
   <summary>Main Results</summary>
+  Since all these laws are passed around the same time, the visuals can be misleading, but I show one image that confirm RD.
+I mostly rely on panel regressions with robust covariance  (fixed effects and random effects) that confirms a regression discontinuity.
   For the states and the time period I analyze, passage of these laws explain 98+% of variation in the data. <br>
-  When I analyze the laws individually, each law seems to have very similar effects on the way the opioids are prescribed.
-As soon as the law is passed the prescription reduces, but comes back to the previous levels at a very fast rate and marginally increases this rate.  <br>
+  When I analyze the laws individually, each law seems to have different effects on the way the opioids are prescribed.
+Allowing PAs to prescribe increases opioid prescriptions at the b<br>
   When I analyze all the laws together, allowing NPs to prescribe seems to have the largest impact.
 </details>